mjklemm/YouCompleteMe/README.md

 - Install YCM plugin via [Vundle][]
-- Install CMake, MacVim and Python 3; Note that the pre-installed *macOS system* vim is not supported (due to it having broken Python intetgration).
+- Install CMake, MacVim and Python 3; Note that the pre-installed *macOS system* vim is not supported (due to it having broken Python integration).

 ```
 $ brew install cmake python go nodejs